-To un-place objects with key-strokes in the Floorplanner View (see page 89):
+To un-place objects with key-strokes in the Floorplanner View (see page 46):

-- 1. Ensure the Instances checkbox is checked in the Selection ( ) section of the view's Fly-out Palette. - 2.
-With the mouse positioned in the Floorplanner view, press and hold the 'r' key on the keyboard to start a selection rectangle at the current mouse position to remove placement of objects.
+- 2. With the mouse positioned in the Floorplanner view, press and hold the 'r' key on the keyboard to start a selection rectangle at the current mouse position to remove placement of objects.

-- 3. Drag the mouse while still holding down the 'r' key to create a selection rectangle including the objects to be unplaced. - 4.
+- Drag the mouse while still holding down the 'r' key to create a selection rectangle including the objects to be unplaced. - 4.
 Release the key to un-place all the objects contained by the selection rectangle.